MacroappsIO/.github/profile/README.md

-# MicroApps Architecture
+# MacroApps Architecture

-**MicroApps** is an open-source, modular architecture built in TypeScript for developing enterprise-grade Node.js applications with clean, decoupled services.
+**MacroApps** is an open-source, modular architecture built in TypeScript for developing enterprise-grade Node.js applications with clean, decoupled services.

-Inspired by architectures like [Athenna](https://athenna.io), MicroApps provides a solid foundation for scalable backend applications, offering clear boundaries across modules such as `IoC`, `Core`, `Common`, and `CLI`.
+Inspired by architectures like [Athenna](https://athenna.io), MacroApps provides a solid foundation for scalable backend applications, offering clear boundaries across modules such as `IoC`, `Core`, `Common`, and `CLI`.

 > ✅ Built for developers, open to the community, and licensed under MIT.